 About Michelle & SZ

 Reflecting on my career, I recognize the perfection in my experiences as a paraprofessional, behavioral therapist, and, eventually, a special education teacher.
-By spending over twenty years working in public and private school settings, homes, and vocational and community settings with exceptional learners, I was granted the opportunity to be immersed in the principles of human development, behaviorism, socio-emotional instruction, and the learning process.
-I also explored different ways to learn to relate to and manage my experiences differently, both personally and professionally.
+By spending over 20 years working in public and private school settings, homes, and vocational and community settings with exceptional learners, I was given the opportunity to be immersed in the principles of human development, behaviorism, socio-emotional instruction, and the learning process.
+I also explored different ways to learn to relate to and manage my experiences differently, given the complex demands of being an educator.

-After finding mindfulness and regularly meditating, I came home to myself and decided to pursue my passions and live a more authentic, heart-centered life.
-While shifting careers to become a licensed professional counselor with an emphasis on the treatment of trauma, I continued the process of acquiring skills, tools, and methodologies to provide a comprehensive, compassionate, and beneficial therapeutic process to support clientele in achieving a more profound sense of self-compassion, presence, and resilience.
+After finding mindfulness, shamanism, and regularly meditating, I came home to myself and decided to pursue my passions and live a more authentic, heart-centered life.
+While shifting careers to become a licensed professional counselor with an emphasis on trauma treatment, I continued to explore and develop skills, tools, and methodologies to provide a comprehensive, compassionate therapeutic process that supports a deeper sense of self-compassion, presence, and resilience.

-When I first encountered Somatic Experiencing (SE) over a decade ago, my interest was piqued, and I began to study the mind-body connection in depth.
-After several years of incorporating somatic-based interventions into my approach and witnessing the positive and often efficient impact on clients, I decided to enroll in SE's 3-year training to become a Somatic Experiencing Practitioner (SEP) in an effort to ensure that I had an adequate foundation and understanding of this poignant methodology.
-As I wrap up close to three years and 274 hours of training, I am grateful to earn my SEP and facilitate this groundbreaking therapeutic approach.
+When I first encountered Somatic Experiencing (SE) over a decade ago, my response was felt, and I began to study the mind-body connection in depth.
+After several years of incorporating somatic-based interventions into my approach and witnessing the positive, often efficient impact on clients, I decided to enroll in SE's 3-year training to become a Somatic Experiencing Practitioner (SEP) to ensure I had an adequate foundation and understanding of this poignant methodology.
+After completing nearly 300 hours of training, I am grateful to have earned my SEP certificate and to be able to facilitate this groundbreaking therapeutic approach.
+Presently, I am studying psychomotor development to further enhance my understanding and ability to support positive change for clients of all ages.

 Having spent several years working in substance use disorder treatment and then shifting to an agency setting, I decided to open Somatic Zen as my private practice in November of 2024.
 I hope to cultivate a therapeutic environment where you can feel comfortable, supported, and seen as you process and integrate your experiences.
-My approach aims to help you gain a deeper understanding of yourself and learn to recognize and work with your mind and body's tendencies to ultimately promote living more fully again - particularly if you continue to experience dysregulation as a result of trauma.
+My approach aims to help you gain a deeper understanding of yourself and learn to recognize and work with your mind and body's tendencies to ultimately promote living more fully again - particularly if you continue to experience the impact of trauma.

 Specializing in the treatment of: